top of page

 Guidebook - John Chapman has a popular guidebook to the South Coast Track with maps, elevation profiles, water locations and a general description of each section.
 Take his time indications with a grain of salt, we found them to be on the optimistic side and didn't include breaks or stops.

-Safety - Please be aware of the weather conditions before going out. there are river and creek crossings that can be dangerous after rains.
+Safety - Please be aware of the weather conditions before going out.
+There are river and creek crossings that can be dangerous after rains.
 Always carry a PLB and do not overestimate your abilities as the area is extremely remote and rescue is not an easy task.

 Below are links to a day by day account of my January 2023 hike with all the information and photos you'll need to help plan your own epic adventure.
-If you're following in real time then each section will get added as they are finished.

 Melaleuca to Point Eric